 The deets: Guided tram ride (unlimited rides): Adults $5, Child (aged 3-12) $3.
 Strollers $15, wagons $18.

 THINGS TO DO WITH KIDS AT SINGAPORE ZOO

 What’s better than a buffet breakfast to get you out of bed?
-A buffet breakfast with the orangutans, of course!
+A jungle breakfast with wildlife, of course!
 Dine among the great apes while enjoying local and western food on the jungled terrace of Ah Meng Restaurant to get your day off to a swinging start (currently unavailable).

 The deets: Daily, 9-10:30am, animals appear between 9:30-10am.
 Adults $35, Child(aged 6-12) $25 plus zoo admission fee.

 If you happen to be chaperoning aspiring zookeepers, give them a taste of the real thing at Rainforest Kidzworld.
-Keeper Encounter will see them mingle with animals (horses, ponies and falabellas), practise their grooming skills on a rabbit and feed the goats.
-By the end of it, they’ll even be able to tell you what a falabella actually is! (currently unavailable)
+Keepers’ chit chat will see them mingle with animals (horses, ponies and falabellas), practise their grooming skills on a rabbit and feed the goats.
+By the end of it, they’ll even be able to tell you what a falabella actually is!